Planning for the future is often the number one priority of aging carers who are caring for a person with a disability.

 Older parents and carers may be confronted with the prospect of their declining health and mobility, changes to their friendship networks, changes in the supports available and the need to carefully manage their finances.
 Carers need reassurance that the person they care for will be safe, happy and well supported in the future.

-“At Gippsland Lakes Community Health we can assist older people caring for someone with a disability to make choices about future service and support arrangements, and provide them with the best possible advice regarding their options,” explained Shelley Wormald, Team Manager of Disabilities Services at GLCH.
+“At Gippsland Lakes Complete Health we can assist older people caring for someone with a disability to make choices about future service and support arrangements, and provide them with the best possible advice regarding their options,” explained Shelley Wormald, Team Manager of Disabilities Services at GLCH.

 “There is no single organisation that will automatically take over your role.
 However there are organisations that can assist you to plan for the future, we can help you access them.”